d-krupke/cpsat-primer/README.md

 #### Example 2: Different Neighborhoods for the Traveling Salesman Problem

-Just randomly deleting a part of the solution and repairing is it not the best idea.
-In this section, we want to look at different neighborhoods for the Traveling Salesman Problem (TSP), as its geometry allows not only nice neighborhoods but also a nice visualization.
-If you have multiple neighborhood strategies, you can also dynamically combine them in the form of an Adaptive Large Neighborhood Search (ALNS).
+Simply removing a portion of the solution and then trying to fix it isn't the most effective approach.
+In this section, we'll explore various neighborhoods for the Traveling Salesman Problem (TSP).
+The geometry of TSP not only permits advantageous neighborhoods but also offers visually appealing representations.
+When you have several neighborhood strategies, they can be dynamically integrated using an Adaptive Large Neighborhood Search (ALNS).

-The following image shows an example where we optimize a tour (that has to visit the green areas with turn costs) in an embedded graph (mesh) by selecting small areas (red) and computing an optimal tour within these areas.
-The initial tour becomes better and better with most iteration, some iterations do not improve anything.
-We select the red areas based on how expensive the contained current tour is and afterwards add the center of the optimized area to a tabu list to avoid selecting it again.
+The image illustrates an optimization process for a tour that needs to traverse the green areas, factoring in turn costs, within an embedded graph (mesh).
+The optimization involves choosing specific regions (highlighted in red) and calculating the optimal tour within them.
+As iterations progress, the initial tour generally improves, although some iterations may not yield any enhancement.
+Regions in red are selected due to the high cost of the tour within them.
+Once optimized, the center of that region is added to a tabu list, preventing it from being chosen again.
 ![Large Neighborhood Search Geometry Example](./images/lns_pcpp.png)

+How can you determine the appropriate size of a region to select?
+You have two main options: conduct preliminary experiments or adjust the size adaptively during the search.
+Simply allocate a time limit for each iteration.
+If the solver doesn't optimize within that timeframe, decrease the region size.
+Conversely, if it does, increase the size.
+Utilizing exponential factors will help the size swiftly converge to its optimal dimension.
+However, it's essential to note that this method assumes subproblems are of comparable difficulty and may necessitate additional conditions.

 > TODO: Continue...